JieChungChang/WoWSong/README.md

 * Normalized database, added Transaction and added Connection Pool on database query.
 * Used **ORM** (Sequelize) design to enhance the readability of code and also prevent SQL injection.
 * Stored users' headshot and video snapshot in **AWS S3**  for reducing storage costs.
+* Used **AWS CloudFront** CDN to cache user's head shot and post image for decreasing loading latency.
 * Used **Nginx** for reverse Proxy server
 * Third-Party APIs:
     1. Supports Facebook / Google Login